A Self-Health Plan

 Of all the problems of modern life, few are more pervasive than stress.
 Stress and fatigue are signals that you are not giving enough to yourself.
 Stress can cause a wide variety of ailments and serious diseases, including headaches, gut issues, depression, pain and heart attacks.
-I used to teach stress management, so I know how to deal with it.
+I teach stress relief, so I know how to deal with it.
 I’m the first person to lovingly tell others to take care of themselves.
-I used to manage my own stress by meditating, getting massages, hiking in nature and taking plenty of time for myself.
+I was used to managing my own stress by meditating, getting massages, hiking in nature and taking plenty of time for myself.

 Then in 1995 I became a mother.